qige96/k8s-docker-ml-test1/demo-sklearn/readme.md

 nvidia-ubuntu-aryo-1x80gpus   1/1     Running             0          29h
 nvidia-ubuntu-aryo-2x80gpus   1/1     Running             0          33h
 ```
-After a while, when we see the status of the od `demo-sklearn-k8s-mqmjh` becomes "Completed"
+After a while, when we see the status of the of `demo-sklearn-k8s-mqmjh` becomes "Completed"
 ```shell
 rzhu-infk8s@eidf029-host1:~$ kubectl get pods
 NAME                          READY   STATUS      RESTARTS   AGE